Garrett Cooper Player Props: Marlins vs. Rockies

 Garrett Cooper At The Plate

-- Cooper is hitting .242 with five doubles, a triple, four home runs and seven walks.
+- Cooper is batting .233 with five doubles, a triple, four home runs and seven walks.

+- Cooper has picked up a hit in 22 of 34 games this season, with multiple hits six times.

-- He has hit a long ball in four games this year (12.1%), leaving the park in 2.9% of his plate appearances.
+- Looking at the 34 games he has played this year, he's hit a long ball in four of them (11.8%), and in 2.8% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.